Chevrolet · Cruze · 2017

 The 2017 Chevrolet Cruze received an overall safety rating of 5 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2017 Chevrolet Cruze are engine (32 reports), power train (23 reports), electrical system (14 reports).
+The most commonly reported complaint categories for the 2017 Chevrolet Cruze are engine (32 reports), power train (23 reports), unknown or other (14 reports).

 Yes.
 NHTSA has 2 recalls on record for the 2017 Chevrolet Cruze.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.